grafana/tempo/example/docker-compose/scalable-single-binary/readme.md

 scalable-single-binary-vulture-1                    "/tempo-vulture -pro…"   vulture                    running
 ```

-2. If you're interested you can see the wal/blocks as they are being created.
-Navigate to minio at
+2. If you're interested you can see the WAL/blocks as they are being created.
+Navigate to MinIO at
 http://localhost:9001 and use the username/password of `tempo`/`supersecret`.

-3. The synthetic-load-generator is now printing out trace ids it's flushing into Tempo.
+3. The synthetic-load-generator is now printing out trace IDs it's flushing into Tempo.
 To view its logs use -

 ```console
 docker-compose logs -f synthetic-load-generator